Created: 30 Oct 2025

 AI is driving growth in 2025, but it also brings new risks — from data privacy to regulatory pressure.
 Learn how to manage these challenges with smart governance and practical safeguards.

-The rise of digitalization and AI is transforming HR!
-AI adoption in human resources is quickly growing, with AI use among professionals rising from 58% in 2024 to 72% in 2025.
+I adoption in human resources is quickly growing, with AI use among professionals rising from 58% in 2024 to 72% in 2025.
 Our research team has prepared a thorough report on AI adoption among the Fortune 500 companies.
 The report includes real-life use cases of AI in HR that are benefiting businesses worldwide.
 Dive in to find out more.

 A complete guide to how artificial intelligence is helping digital marketing specialists become more efficient.